Not Many Federal Law Enforcement Officers Are Women. The Marshals Service Is Looking to Change That

 Low Representation of Women

 The U.S. Marshals Service provides security for federal courts, judges and other court personnel; apprehends criminals; transports prisoners; carries out court orders; seizes assets taken in illegal ways; and protects government witnesses and their families.
-It is the oldest law enforcement agency in the nation, established as the Office of the United States Marshals in 1789 when President George Washington signed the Judiciary Act and given its current name in 1969.
+It is the oldest federal law enforcement agency in the nation, established as the Office of the United States Marshals in 1789 when President George Washington signed the Judiciary Act and given its current name in 1969.

 While it has been home to trailblazing women, it has difficulty recruiting, retaining and promoting females—not unlike that of the other law enforcement bodies the 30x30 initiative was designed to address.